haskell/cabal/Cabal/doc/developing-packages.rst

    A list of libraries that are supposed to be copied from the build directory alongside the produced Haskell libraries.
-Note that you are under the obligation to produce those lirbaries in the build directory (e.g. via a custom setup).
+Note that you are under the obligation to produce those libraries in the build directory (e.g. via a custom setup).
 Libraries listed here will be included when ``copy``-ing packages and be listed in the ``hs-libraries`` of the package configuration.